yangt1013/SPEINet/README.md

 **Download**
 Please download the testing datasets and training datasets from [BaiduYun](https://pan.baidu.com/s/1HCtfDtz35fl-ihlvhRFugQ?pwd=xtj7) password：`xtj7`

-And pretrained PWCFlow model can be downloaded Here[password: wkt0] and Our D2Net model trained on non-consecutively blurry GOPRO dataset can be download Here[password: 16fr]
+And pretrained model can be downloaded Here[password: wkt0] and

+Our SPEINet model trained on random ratio GoProRS dataset can be download Here[BaiduYun](https://pan.baidu.com/s/1HCtfDtz35fl-ihlvhRFugQ?pwd=xtj7) password：`xtj7`

 (i) If you have downloaded the pretrained models，please put PWC_Flow model to './pretrain_models' and D2Net model to './code/logs', respectively.